AmpersandTarski/documentation/installation/installing_and_running_a_prototype_website.md

      * Machine: localhost
      * privilages: all privilages
   5. find your *htdocs* directory (Default is *c:\xampp\htdocs*).
 This is the place where the generated prototype directorie has to be.
 You could also create a subfolder for this purpose.
 I use *C:\xampp\htdocs\ampersandPrototypes* for my prototypes.
 In this way, they do not interfere with other applications.
 But that's totally up to yourself.
+  6. Open a browser and go to *http://localhost:80/ampersandPrototypes/myModel* This should start the prototype in your browser.
+Note:
+     * :80 is the port number of your web server.
+This defaults to :80, so if it is 80, you can leave it out.
+     * ampersandPrototypes is only if you use a subfolder as suggested.
+You could use other name, or leave it out all together.
+You can set an environment variable, so you do not have the fuss of copying to this location.
+     * myModel is the name of your context.
+If you are unsure, it is also the exact name of the generated folder of your prototype.

 Installing a prototype consists of copying the generated contents into the `htdocs` directory of the webserver. (you will find the proto directory at the same location as where you have _myModel.adl_.
 This can be configured using a switch or using the environment variables)